llealloo/audiolink/README.md

 - Fix the "Link all sound reactive objects to this AudioLink" button, which was broken when using UdonSharp 1.x.
 (Thanks, 3)
 - Fix some minor inconsistencies in documentation.

-## Updating world projects from version 2.8 or lower? (...first time setup? please see next section)
+## Updating projects from version 2.8 or lower? (...first time setup? please see next section)
-0. If you are trying to upgrade an avatar project, **DO NOT** follow the steps below.
-Instead, see the next section.
 1. Before upgrading your project, **MAKE A BACKUP**!
 The latest version of AudioLink changes many things - better safe than sorry.
 2. Take note of which AudioSource you are using to feed AudioLink, this reference may be lost during upgrade.
 3. If you haven't ever used VRChat Creator Companion (VCC) with your project, follow the steps below.
 Otherwise, skip to step 4: